 Rate that applies to customers whose has exceeded 50 kW at least once in the last 12 billing periods.
-This is the general rate that applies to industrial, commercial and institutional customers (office buildings, hospitals, etc.).
+This is the rate that generally applies to medium-power customers such as office buildings and hospitals.

 Rate that applies to medium-power contracts.
-This is an optional rate offered on backup power sold to customer-generators whose main energy source is temporarily unavailable or is under maintenance.
-The electricity purchased is used to replace the energy required for essential loads and auxiliary services.
+This is an optional rate offered on backup power sold to independent producers whose main generating source is temporarily unavailable or under maintenance.
+The electricity purchased is used to replace the energy required for the independent producer’s essential loads and auxiliary services.

-This rate option allows you to use, during Hydro-Québec’s off-peak hours, a small amount of electricity beyond your regular consumption at Rate M or G-9 to fulfill a short-term order or meet an exceptional need.
-More specifically, it is designed for customers who are able to adjust their production and to manage their electricity consumption in such a way as to reap the benefits of the additional electricity option while working around the associated constraints.
+This option allows customers to use, in Hydro-Québec’s off-peak hours, electricity beyond their normal consumption at Rate M or G-9 to fill a short-term order or meet an exceptional need.
+More specifically, it’s for customers who are able to adjust their production and to manage their electricity consumption in such a way as to reap the benefits of the additional electricity option while working with the associated constraints.

-If you have to run short tests after adding new equipment or after modifying or optimizing existing equipment, your power demand may rise temporarily.
-With this option, you don’t have to pay for the resulting increase in your power demand during the test period(s).
+A customer who wishes to run short tests after adding new equipment or modifying or optimizing existing equipment may see its power demand rise temporarily.
+This option allows this customer not to pay for the resulting increase in its power demand during the period(s) in question.